-The Image Services System Administrator's Companion for UNIX supplements the System Administrator's Handbook.
+The Image Services System Administrator's Companion for UNIX#supplements the#System Administrator's Handbook.
+To download IBM® FileNet® documentation from the IBM support page, see "Accessing IBM FileNet Documentation" on page 14.

-This companion manual for the Image Services system administrator provides information specific to Image Services for the following UNIX operating environments:
+This companion manual for the Image Services system administrator provides information specific to Image Services for the following UNIX® operating environments:

 - AIX/6000

 - HP-UX

-- Solaris®
+- Solaris

-Chapter 1, "Operating System," on page 15 describes startup, shutdown, logins, groups, and console operations.
+Chapter 1, "Operating System," on page 18 describes startup, shutdown, logins, groups, and console operations.

-Chapter 2, "System Management Tools," on page 38 describes how to use the system management tools for AIX, HP-UX and Solaris.
+Chapter 2, "System Management Tools," on page 40 describes how to use the system management tools for AIX®, HP-UX and Solaris.

-Chapter 3, "Directories and Files," on page 67 describes file organization, file naming, and navigation through the file systems.
+Chapter 3, "Directories and Files," on page 69 describes file organization, file naming, and navigation through the file systems.

-Chapter 4, "Problem Solving," on page 95 describes the various problem solving tools and strategies you can use when working with the FileNet software.
+Chapter 4, "Problem Solving," on page 97 describes the various problem solving tools and strategies you can use when working with the FileNet software.

-Chapter 5, "Tape Support," on page 107 describes tape drive and tape media support, including tape operations, utilities, and commands.
+Chapter 5, "Tape Support," on page 109 describes tape drive and tape media support, including tape operations, utilities, and commands.

-- Note Refer to the manuals shipped with your system for information on backing up the operating system. - Note Backup for the FIIeNET system is handled by the Enterprise Backup and Restore utility or a third party tool.
+Refer to the manuals shipped with your system for information on backing up the operating system.

+Backup for the FIIeNET system is handled by the Enterprise Backup and Restore utility or a third party tool.
 For more information see the Enterprise Backup/Restore User's Guide or the Third-party Backup/Restore Guidelines.
+To download IBM FileNet documentation from the IBM support page, see "Accessing IBM FileNet Documentation" on page 14.